 (p for 'threads', o for OpenMP as for OpenBLAS) which can also be used as a shared BLAS.
-The Fedora builds do not include LAPACK in the BLIS libraries.
+The Fedora builds do not include LAPACK in the BLIS libraries and so cannot currently be used with internal LAPACK as they do not provide dgemmtr.